-The cost of a piano tuning is currently $100.00 (Some very old pianos where removing the dampers is necessary, like the square grands, have an extra charge)
+The cost of a piano tuning is currently $110.00 (Some very old pianos where removing the dampers is necessary, like the square grands, have an extra charge).
+If I need to travel for more than 30 miles, there will also be an extra charge for the trip.

 New pianos (or pianos that have been restrung) may need to be tuned more frequently the first year or so as the new strings continue to stretch.